placrdavid/lemmatizer/README.md

     # Lemmatizer leaves alone words that its dictionary does not contain.
 	# This keeps proper names such as "James" intact.
     p lem.lemma("MacBooks", :noun) # => "MacBooks"

+ 	# This fork of the gem contains an additional function 'in_dict'
+ 	# which checks if the word exists in the dictionary or not.
+ 	# Allows alternative action to be taken if a word cannot be lemmatized

 	# If an inflected form is included as a lemma in the word index,
 	# lemmatizer may not give an expected result.